School of Professional Studies

 Third, the Charles Morton Share Trust Division of Nursing offers educational mobility to RNs prepared with a diploma or Associate's Degree in Nursing.
 The Nursing program, in conjunction with the Oklahoma Board of Regents and the "Oklahoma Articulation Agreement" may grant college credit to those individuals who qualify for extra-institutional learning.
 See the Online RN-to-BSN program link for details.

 Selection of students is based on the potential for success in completing the program.
 Acceptance into the nursing program is contingent upon meeting the following criteria and available enrollment space in desired courses.
+Exceptions may be made at the discretion of the faculty as a group.

 Generic Track